 Hiya awesome foodies, Idriss here, bringing you once more the best and cheapest recipes you can make at home, and the one I have for you today is no different.
 Except for the fact that it’ll bring some sunshine to your island mon’!
 This is my vegan Jamaican patties recipe.

 I never had a Jamaican beef patty in my life, before this one at least.
 There I said it.

-You’re probably thinking right now: ‘So what makes you think your recipe is any good?’
+You’re probably thinking: ‘So what makes you think your recipe is any good?’
 I have references.
 Jamaican beef patty lovers who explained to me exactly how these babies are supposed to taste.
 Then once made, they tasted them and the reaction was unanimously positive.

 As a matter of fact, I remember something like: ‘It’s legit bro!’

 Plus, they disappeared in a matter of minutes.
 Minutes I tell ya!

 How to make Jamaican Patties Pastry?
 It’s your basic buttery shortcrust, with turmeric.
 Since we are making a vegan Jamaican patty recipe, we’re going to substitute the eggs for flax eggs and butter for vegan butter.
 That’s it!

 How to make a vegan filling for Jamaican Patties? to get that awesome meaty bite, we’re going to use red lentils and quinoa with some coconut cream to bind it all together.
 Plus, the coconut cream helps cool down the Jamaican allspice and cayenne in there.
 I could use vegan beef, but why?
 It’s processed like you couldn’t believe and is more expensive.

 That is your recipe in a nutshell, my friend.
 Correction: Your vegan Jamaican patty, in a nutshell.

 My advice to you: If you do enjoy those crispy buttery edges, make your patties square instead of round.
 Just like in the photo below.